firefly-iii/docs/readme.md

 <!-- SPONSOR TEXT -->
 ## Donate

 If you feel Firefly III made your life better, consider contributing as a sponsor.
-Please check out my [Patreon](https://www.patreon.com/jc5) and [GitHub Sponsors](https://github.com/sponsors/JC5) page for more information
+Please check out my [Patreon](https://www.patreon.com/jc5) and [GitHub Sponsors](https://github.com/sponsors/JC5) page for more information.
+Thank you for considering.

 <!-- END OF SPONSOR -->